Overview

 Understanding GeoCaching & the Current Market

+Our design team, including myself, has never geocached in the past, so we naturally kicked off our initial meeting by discussing our current understanding of geocaching.
+It was pretty clear from this conversation that we needed to learn as much as we could about geocaching as we knew very little about the activity.
 We used the web as our primary resource to learn about geocaching.
 Main websites we visited for more information were Wikipedia, GeoCaching.com, Facebook & OpenCache.com.
 We also visited our client's website to gain understanding of their current product lines & services that they offer to see where they may fit in the geocaching market.
+Three popular apps in the geocaching community were identified: GeoCaching, GeoSphere & GeoBucket.

 Competitive Analysis